r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

-      HINT: Using base64 stings decoded at runtime are a Useful obfuscation trick, because the agent.sh dosen't contain any real malicious syscall's to be flagged.
+      Using base64 stings decoded at runtime are a Useful obfuscation trick, because the agent.sh dosen't contain any real malicious syscall's to be scan/flagged.

 - String command to obfuscate<br />